openstack/ossa/doc/source/vmt-process.rst

   discussion should remain confined to this private bug report, and any proposed fixes should be added to the bug as attachments.
-This embargo shall not extend past $NINETY_DAYS and will be made public by or on that date if no fix is identified.
+This embargo shall not extend past $NINETY_DAYS and will be made public by or on that date even if no fix is identified.

 The NINETY_DAYS value should be 90 days from the date the report is accepted by the coordinator and project reviewers are subscribed.
 It